Utshab500/apacheFlink/README.md

 # Important Points

+Some important points I have came accross during the course of learning.

 ## What is Apache Flink?
 **Apche Flink** is a big data processing framework like **Hadoop** & **Spark** but there are few differences between these three frameworks.